Bay View Brewing Company

 brother-in-law, Frederick Kirschner and

-Kopp's share.
-The company officers were now Andrew as president, Frederick as
+share in the enterprise.
+The company officers were now Andrew as president,

-secretary, and John, Sr. as treasurer.
-Note the misspelling of Hemrich in
+Frederick as secretary, and John, Sr. as treasurer.

 Major improvements were undertaken, and in 1887